 I mean, I said we were slutty for eggs, but we don’t really compare to this place.
-Immensely popular out in Los Angeles, where it transformed from cult food truck into beloved restaurant chain, they opened their first UK spot in Notting Hill this month.
+Immensely popular out in Los Angeles, where it transformed from cult food truck into beloved restaurant chain, they opened their first UK spot in Notting Hill in 2019 (then a second in Fitzrovia and a third in Shoreditch — you can tell this place is worth the hype).
 Top dishes here include The Fairfax (named for the street on which the original truck parked up) – a brioche bun filled with cheesy scrambled eggs – and The Slut, a glass jar in which a coddled egg sits atop smooth potato puree, meekly awaiting the dunking of toasted baguette slices.
-Early hype is very, very positive.
 Read all about it here.

 30 Uxbridge Street, Notting Hill, W8 7TA.

 3. Barge House (temporarily closed, order via delivery)

 Frankly, if you haven’t been to the Haggerston Riviera for Barge House’s excellent breakfast in bread, you’re living your life all wrong.
 Sorry to tell you that, but it’s true.
 Chic interior and patio-style dining play second fiddle to one of London’s most iconic dishes – an entire full English breakfast (classic, vegan, salmon-led, and spicy variations are available), served inside a hollowed-out loaf of sourdough.
 It’s big, it’s naughty, it’s all kinds of delicious.
 Read all about it here.